 This partial drifting around corners is actually not as dangerous as it feels or looks, because grip levels are low, and skinny crossply tyres begin to lose traction at quite low speeds in a controllable way.
 Up to a point.
 It’s literally drifting – technically it’s actually a slow and ineffective way of getting round a corner, but as you can see from spectating at vintage races, it is the most tremendous fun.

-While cheerfully compromising the handling and grip of the MkVI chassis, Ayrspeed prefers to retain the original or at least a correct engine for each Bentley, where possible, and always the correct six-cylinder format.
+While cheerfully sabotaging the handling and grip of the MkVI chassis, Ayrspeed would prefer to retain the original six-cylinder engine for each Bentley, where possible.
 The 1940s Bentley straight six sings the perfect baritone blare when inadequately silenced.
+Sadly, there’s no way it can get through 2024 emissions.

-Ayrspeed Beast engines will also be supercharged.
+The Small Beast engines in the more original MkVI specials can also be supercharged.
 Not excessively, just at engine speed.
 We like the blower whine, we like the instant grunt, we like the big progressive mid-range push in the back, and the controllable power to choose which end of the car we steer with.
 The 4¼ and 4½ litre MkVI engines have their design issues, but once sorted with new full-height cylinder liners they are tough, reliable and charismatic.
-Where matching engine numbers are not required, we like the 4.9 litre Bentley S/Silver Cloud straight six – the final, most powerful and most sorted development of the postwar Bentley straight six engine.
+Where matching engine numbers are not required, we like the 4.9 litre Bentley S1/Silver Cloud I straight six – the final, most powerful and most sorted development of the postwar Bentley straight six engine.